IBM/telco-network-cloud-drivers/content/user-guides/resource-engineering/drivers/onboarding.md

 You should now have an understanding of Resource packages and drivers.
 You should also have an understanding of how to install and onboard drivers for usage in your environment.

-Now is a great time to run through an example of creating a Resource and using it as part of an Assembly in LM.
+Now is a great time to run through an example of creating a Resource and using it as part of an Assembly in TNCO.
 See the [example resource](/user-guides/resource-engineering/example-resource/get-started).